 - 2. Ensure special consideration and special measures are provided to Indigenous youth to eliminate the causes of discrimination and ensure they can fully enjoy their rights at the same level as other children and youth. - a.
-Taking into account the interrelatedness and indivisibility of children's rights under the UNCRC, a holistic and multisectoral approach is required to ensure the protection of Indigenous youth's rights by ensuring culturally-appropriate access to quality services in areas including, but not limited to health, protection from violence (including suicide), education, recreation, social services, housing, sanitation and juvenile justice. - Ensure the education system is appropriate for all children and youth and meets the unique needs of Indigenous children, youth and their families.
-Access to quality primary and secondary education is a way to empower Indigenous children, youth and communities and prevent violence used as a preventive tool. - 4.
-Create and implement a national strategy to eliminate child poverty as part of the broader national poverty reduction strategy, which should incorporate annual targets to reduce child poverty.
-This strategy should place particular attention on the elimination of Indigenous youth poverty. - 5.
+Taking into account the interrelatedness and indivisibility of children's rights under the UNCRC, a holistic and multisectoral approach is required to ensure the protection of Indigenous youth's rights by ensuring culturally-appropriate access to quality services in areas including, but not limited to health, protection from violence (including suicide), education, recreation, social services, housing, sanitation and juvenile justice. - 3.
+Ensure the education system is appropriate for all children and youth and meets the unique needs of Indigenous children, youth and their families.
+Access to quality primary and secondary education is a way to empower Indigenous children, youth and communities and prevent violence when used as a preventive tool. - 4.
+Within the newly released national poverty reduction strategy, implement a dedicated focus on eliminating child poverty, incorporating specific indicators and annual targets in this regard.
+This strategy should place particular attention on the elimination of Indigenous child poverty. - 5.
 All levels of government and public services must conduct a Child Rights Impact Assessment (CRIA) when making changes to policy, practice or legislation to systematically consider how children's rights and interests are, or will be, affected by their decisions and actions.
 Particular attention should be paid to the rights and interests of Indigenous youth.
-These assessments should take place whether the proposed change directly or indirectly affects children.
+These assessments should take place whether the proposed changes directly or indirectly affect children.
 There must also be continuous process of assessment evaluating the actual impact of their implementation. - 6.
 Indigenous youth must be given opportunities to participate and have their voices heard in all matters that affect them, pursuant to their right under Article 12 of the UNCRC.
 All levels of government should ensure effective and meaningful processes for this participation. - a.
 For example, strengthening the quality of interventions to prevent Indigenous youth suicide should incorporate the participation of Indigenous youth.
-Specific consideration should be given to the Calls to Action regarding youth suicide prevention identified by Indigenous youth in the report Shhh...LISTEN!!
-We Have Something to Say (2017) and other bodies of work inclusive of youth voice.
+Specific consideration should be given to the .../2